-Thus, the best shape for an orbital space colony is a cylinder because, for any given 1gLivingArea, the total mass is substantially less than the nearest competitor.
-As a typical colony design has a mass of millions of tons and total mass is quite likely the key driver, this is a killer trade, meaning that this issue is so important there is no need for a more detailed comparison.
+Nonetheless, the best shape for an orbital space settlement appears to be a cylinder because, for any given 1gLivingArea, the total mass is substantially less than the nearest competitor.
+As a typical settlement design has a mass of millions of tons and total mass is quite likely the key driver, this is a killer trade, meaning that this issue is so important there is no need for a more detailed comparison.
+As an extra bonus, the cylinder provides the largest interior volume per unit shielding mass (except for the rotationally unstable sphere), a factor that can be put to good use as we will see below.

-The size and shape of a cylindrical colony is determined by the radius, length, and the nature of the end caps.
-As Kalpana One is intended to be the first colony built, it should be as small a practical since the shear size of a colony is a major system driver.
+The size and shape of a cylindrical settlement is determined by the radius, length, and the nature of the end caps.
+As Kalpana One is intended to be the first settlement built, it should be as small a practical since the shear size of a settlement is a major system driver.
 The minimum radius is determined by the desired pseudo-gravity level $(9.8m/s^2)$ and the maximum rotation rate consistent with human needs.
-We assume a maximum rotation rate of 2rpm, so the radius must be approximately 250m.
+We assume a maximum rotation rate of 2rpm, 3 so the radius must be approximately 250m.
+Note that the 2rpm figure is not well supported and further research, preferably in orbit, will be necessary to refine it.

-In an ideal space environment, any cylinder rotating about its longitudinal axis will continue to do so forever; but in the real space environment perturbations will cause the cylinder to eventually rotate about the axis with the greatest angular moment of inertia.
-If that axis is not along the cylinder length, this introduces a catastrophic failure mode where the colony gradually changes its rotational axis until it is tumbling end-over-end.
-This would be the fate of the O'Neill cylinders without active controls, and passive control is always preferred.
+In an ideal space environment, any cylinder rotating about its longitudinal axis will continue to do so forever; but in the real space environment perturbations cause rotating systems to eventually rotate about the axis with the greatest angular moment of inertia.
+If that axis is not along the cylinder length, this introduces a catastrophic failure mode where the settlement gradually changes its rotational axis until it is tumbling endover-end.
+This would be the fate of unpaired O'Neill cylinders without active controls, and passive control is always preferred.
 To achieve passive rotational axis-of-rotation stabilization, assuming the hull has constant mass per unit surface area, the maximum length of a cylinder is determined by its radius.
-Experience with spin-stabilized spacecraft suggests that the desired axis of rotation should have an angular moment of inertia at least 1.2 times greater than any other axis.6 For a flat-capped cylinder, this means the length must be less than 2.5r.
-Considering that the end caps are curved and allowing a safety factor, we require a maximum length of 2.2r, or 550m for r=250m.
-This leads to hullSurfaceArea/1gLivingArea=1.45 for cylinders.
-Thus, Kalpana One's 1gLivingArea is approximately 1500m by 550m, for a total of $863,500m^2$, providing $172m^2$ living area for each of 5,000 residents.
-This is in excess of the 155.2 required by Johnson1 and the 98.3 per resident of 1970s New York City.1 The total size is only a little smaller than some very nice California beach towns with around 10,000 residents.
-This is important, because above all space colonies must be nice places to live.
+Experience with spin-stabilized spacecraft suggests that the desired axis of rotation should have an angular moment of inertia at least 1.2 times greater than any other axis.8 For a flat-capped cylinder a, this means the length must be less than 1.3r (see appendix for details).
+This leads to hullSurfaceArea/1gLivingArea = 1.45 for cylinders.
+Thus, Kalpana One's 1gLivingArea is approximately 1570m by 325, for a total of $510,000m^2$, providing $170m^2$ living area for each of 3,000 residents.
+This slightly more than the 155.2 required by Johnson3 but considerably in excess of the 98.3 per resident of 1970s New York City.3 Futhermore, in Kalpana One substantial additional area is available in the inner cylinders (see below).
+The total size is a bit smaller than some very nice California beach towns with around 10,000 residents.
+This is important, because above all space settlements must be nice places to live.
 Otherwise, even if settlers can be convinced to move in, they will leave after a short stay.